cmcntsh/LitSearchAIResources/README.md

 ## Literature Searches

 * https://www.perplexity.ai/
+  * This is similar to ChatGPT, except it provides sources for the answers.
+The source list appears above the answer.
+This is a good place to start by submitting a general question.
+Sources include both scholarly and popular literature.
+Scholarly literature is preferred for academic work, but when scholarly papers aren't available for your topic, popular sources are an acceptable backup.
   * How to Use AI to Learn Your Research Field with Perplexity AI (10 min) https://www.youtube.com/watch?v=miMR91GZGvE&list=PLG9A6ovzPqX4CrBpjATistTQ-5sbqmMy_&index=42
 * https://www.researchrabbit.ai/
   * A Total Beginners Guide to Research Rabbit (9 min) https://www.youtube.com/watch?v=7yTs-jZygE0&list=PLG9A6ovzPqX4CrBpjATistTQ-5sbqmMy_&index=19